Prophalangopsis

-Prophalangopsis obscura is an winged insect species found in North India and the Tibetan Plateau.
+Prophalangopsis is a South Asian insect genus, in the family Prophalangopsidae, distantly related to crickets and other Ensifera, erected by Francis Walker in 1869.
+There is one species: Prophalangopsis obscura, which is a winged insect species found in North India and the Tibetan Plateau.
 It is one of only a few surviving species in the family Prophalangopsidae.
 F. Walker described it in 1869 from a single male specimen from India.
 Liu et al collected two possible female specimens in 2009.

 Bioacoustic modeling

 In 2022, researchers attempted to recreate the call that P. obscura would make with its legs by using 3D scanning, microscopy, and a Laser Doppler vibrometer.